Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

 \subsubsection{Shifted spectrum}

-Next we give the SOS formulations based on the shifted spectrum approach. \Cref{thm:shiftedmethod sos} below is an SOS relaxation of \cref{thm:shiftedmethod} for bounding LE sums.
+Now we give the SOS formulations for the shifted spectrum approach. \Cref{thm:shiftedmethod sos} below is an SOS relaxation of \cref{thm:shiftedmethod} for bounding LE sums.
 Computations giving such bounds also imply bounds on Lyapunov dimension via \cref{thm:dimension_separate}, but potentially sharper bounds on dimension can be computed directly using \cref{thm:shifted dimension sos}, which is an SOS relaxation of \cref{thm:shifted dimension}.
-Unlike our other methods, we do not prove that \cref{thm:shifted dimension sos} gives sharp results in general.
+We do not prove that \cref{thm:shifted dimension sos} gives sharp results in general, as we have for our other methods.
+We also omit its short proof that, as in the first part of \cref{thm:shiftedmethod sos}, simply strengthens nonnegativity conditions into SOS conditions.